JVerstry/Revoscalepy-code-examples/README.md

 # Revoscalepy Code Examples
 This repository contains the Python version of RevoscaleR code examples provided in the RevoscaleR user guide.
 I am adding them little by little.

+These are built with RevoscalePy `9.2.0`, which does not implement all the features and options of RevoscaleR.
+Some examples cannot be translated.

 # Prerequisites

 ## Environment setting